 The aim of the Society when it was founded was to provide a forum for actuaries in Ireland to discuss matters of professional interest and to promote the actuarial profession in Ireland.
 As the profession grew in size, the scope of the Society's activities widened considerably.
 In response to this, the Society was formally incorporated in 1988.

-In 1993, the Society took over full responsibility for the professional conduct of actuaries in Ireland.
+In 1993, the Society took on full responsibility for the professional conduct of actuaries in Ireland.
 It then issued its Memorandum on Professional Conduct and Practice, the Rules of its Disciplinary Scheme and Actuarial Standards of Practice covering a wide range of areas.
 The Memorandum on Professional Conduct and Practice was subsequently replaced by the Professional Conduct Standards and later the Code of Professional Conduct.
 For more information please see "Standards & Regulation".

 Today, the Society has grown to over 900 Fellows resident in Ireland.
 In addition, there are approximately 135 Fellows who are non-resident but have business connections in Ireland.
 The Society has approximately 30 Associates and 30 Affiliates, as well as 9 Honorary Fellows.
 There are almost 700 Students in the Society.

 If you would like a more detailed history of the Society, contact us at email@example.com.